fn-code/tftp-arduino/README.md

 # tftp-arduino
-Upload program to arduino using tftp protocol
+Example of upload program to arduino using tftp protocol, using custom arduino firmware